ghodss/kubernetes-macosx-development/README.md

 # Warnings

-Running `vagrant up` MAY modify your Mac's GOPATH: `go get` [github.com/tools/godep](https://github.com/tools/godep) and [github.com/coreos/etcd](https://github.com/coreos/etcd) will both be run in your GOPATH.
+Running `vagrant up` MAY modify your Mac's GOPATH: `go get` [github.com/tools/godep](https://github.com/tools/godep) will both be run in your GOPATH.

 This configuration has only been explicitly tested on Mac OS X 10.9.
 It should work on other versions but no guarantees.